✨ News ✨

 Data Sonification

 Referring to mappings from data variables (e.g., temperature, price) to auditory variables (e.g., pitch, time), data sonification (or audio graph) represents data using sound.
 Sonification is used for immersive storytelling for online articles and museum settings, scientific observations, and accessible visualization.
 As an emerging field, we need a better understanding of sonification design in terms of intuitiveness and effectiveness.
 A first step toward it is an expressive toolkit that can produce a variety of data sonification designs.
 Thus, I developed Erie, a declarative grammar for data sonification.
-Next steps inlucde further empirical exploratory studies in identifying intuitive and effective audio graph designs for different tasks relating to data, such as recognizing distribution and uncertainty.
+Next steps include further empirical exploratory studies in identifying intuitive and effective audio graph designs for different tasks relating to data, such as recognizing distribution and uncertainty.

 Publication